filvuk/fia-gnn/README.md

 ## Use FIA-GNN via the Web App

-The FIA-GNN models can be used free of charge at [link](https://github.com/).
+The FIA-GNN models can be used free of charge at [this homepage](https://www.grebgroup.de/fia/).

 ## Use FIA-GNN within a Jupyter Notebook